IR35: The Obligation of Personal Service: what it is and why it matters

 - In all other cases, the worker may be an employee (or may come within IR35 if a company is used) and further factors will need to be examined to determine whether in fact he is or not.

-Article provided by John Antell.
-Who is a barrister at Godolphin chambers and specialises in employment and related tax law?
+Article provided by John Antell, a barrister at Godolphin Chambers who specialises in employment and related tax law.
 Neither the author nor the publisher can be held responsible for any actions undertaken as a result of the opinions expressed in this article which are necessary of a general nature and cannot be a substitute for individual legal advice on your own particular situation.